William S. Bowman (politician)

-William S. Bowman (December 1822 – June 17, 1901) was an American politician and engineer from Maryland.
+William S. Bowman (December 17, 1822 – June 17, 1901) was an American politician and engineer from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County from 1888 to 1890.

 Early life

-William S. Bowman was born in December 1822.
+William S. Bowman was born on December 17, 1822, in Hopewell Cross Roads, Harford County, Maryland, to Priscilla (née Keen) and Henry Bowman.
+His father was a farmer and owned a cooper shop in Hopewell Cross Roads.
+His parents were members of the Methodist Episcopal Church.
+At the age of 23, Bowman left his parents' farm and moved to a new farm purchased by his father.
+The farm was 50 acres.

 Career

-Bowman worked as a civil engineer with the Baltimore and Ohio Railroad.
+Bowman operated a cooper and cabinet shop until 1853.
+In 1853, Bowman started work as a civil engineer with the Baltimore and Ohio Railroad.
+He remained there until 1856.
+He then returned to his farm.

 In 1860, Bowman was elected county supervisor of Harford County.
 He served in that role for ten years.

 Bowman was a Democrat.
 He served as a member of the Maryland House of Delegates, representing Harford County from 1888 to 1890.

 Personal life

-Bowman married Mary Bailey in 1846.
-They had at least five children, Mary E., John H., George W., W. S. and Charles C. His wife died in 1894.
+Bowman married Mary Bailey on June 27, 1846.
+They had seven children, Mary Emma, John H., George W., James L., William S., Charles C. and Rebecca.
+His wife died in 1894.

 Bowman died on June 17, 1901, at his home near Level, Maryland.
 He was buried at Rock Run Cemetery.